Creamy Scratch Chicken Broccoli Casserole (No Canned Soup)

 Pour the béchamel sauce into the large bowl and stir well with a large spoon.
 Spray or grease a casserole dish and pour the entire contents of the bowl into the casserole dish.

-Top with cheese.
+Top with an even layer of cheese.
 Place butter into a small saucepan and melt.

 Add bread crumbs and stir until the bread crumbs look wet.
 Sprinkle them evenly across the top of the casserole.